Our team is small but mighty made up of Penny, Kylie, Hannah and Dini.

 Kylie grew up on a small farm in Canada where she naturally developed a passion for the outdoors and animals.
 She has an Honors Bachelor of Science specialising in Environmental Sciences and an Advanced Diploma in Environmental Technology.

 Hannah started as a volunteer for EcoMarines in 2017 while completing a Bachelor of Environmental Management at university.
-She is now the Program Coordinator and works closely with all the EcoMarines schools, students and teachers.
+She is now the Events & Program Manager and works closely with all the EcoMarines schools, students and teachers.

 Growing up in beautiful Cairns has given Hannah a strong appreciation of the natural environment and incredible wildlife on our doorstep.
 Hannah's passion is sustainable living and supporting community, which is why she loves to assist with all the EcoMarines programs!